 Network Requirements

-If you are not using certified intelligent Speaker hardware, then there is no increase in audio bandwidth as only a single stream is sent to Microsoft.
-It is the same stream of audio sent if you have never used this feature.
+If you are not using certified intelligent Speaker hardware, then there is no increase in upstream audio bandwidth as only a single stream is sent to Microsoft.
+It is the same stream of audio sent if you have never enabled this feature.
 As such, the required audio bandwidth for non-certified Intelligent Speaker microphones is 1Mbps.

 Licensing Requirements